opensearch-project/documentation-website/_security/authentication-backends/saml.md

 Name | Description
 :--- | :---
 `exchange_key` | The key to sign the token.
-The algorithm is HMAC-SHA512, so the `exchange_key` should have at least 64 characters and a `base64` URL encoding.
+The algorithm is HMAC-SHA512, which mixes the `exchange_key` with the message data and produces an output hash that is 512 bits/64 bytes in length.
+The `exchange_key` must have a value and a `base64` URL encoding.

 ## TLS settings